 \subsubsection{Spectrum reconstruction}

-For each selected frame, we subtract the dark+bias and extract each PL output trace.
-The traces are then co-added for each frame, and then averaged over the entire observation sequence.
+For each selected frame, we subtracted the dark+bias and extracted each PL output trace.
+The traces were then co-added for each frame, and then averaged over the entire observation sequence.

-To calibrate the response of our instrument, we use a flat field halogen lamp (approximately black body spectrum) positioned at the entrance of AO188 to uniformly illuminate the PL input FoV.
-By performing the same computation as previously described, we derive a flat field spectrum, which we then calibrate using the theoretical black body slope corresponding to the Halogen lamp temperature (3020.3K).
-Subsequently, we utilize the resulting calibrated flat data to calibrate the Ikiiki reconstructed spectrum obtained with the PL.
-We further refine the computed spectrum by normalizing it to match a reference spectrum obtained from~\cite{1996BaltA...5..603A}, represented by black dots in Figure~\ref{fig:Reg-spectrum}.
+To calibrate the response of our instrument, we used a flat-field halogen lamp (approximately black body spectrum) positioned at the entrance of AO188 to uniformly illuminate the PL input FoV.
+By performing the same computation as was previously described, we derived a flat field spectrum, which we then calibrated using the theoretical black body slope corresponding to the Halogen lamp temperature (3020.3K).
+Subsequently, we utilized the resulting calibrated flat data to calibrate the Ikiiki reconstructed spectrum obtained with the PL.
+We further refined the computed spectrum by normalizing it to match a reference spectrum obtained from~\cite{1996BaltA...5..603A}, represented by black dots in Fig.~\ref{fig:Reg-spectrum}.

 On the same graph, we show the resulting calibrated and adjusted spectrum of Ikiiki obtained with the PL.
 The latter closely matches the reference spectrum.
 Some differences can be noted, which may be attributed to the imperfect calibration of our data.
 Indeed, calibrating our reconstructed spectrum with the halogen lamp may potentially overlook chromatic perturbations caused by the atmosphere and/or various optical surfaces prior to AO188.
 Ideally, calibration should be conducted using a well-calibrated point source in the sky.
-The spectrum of Ikiiki exhibits three distinct absorption lines: Atmospheric oxygen A and B bands (around 761~nm and 687~nm, respectively), and H$\alpha$ (at approximately 656~nm).
-The absorption in the two Oxygen bands is due to Oxygen molecules in Earth's atmosphere and does not appear in the reference spectrum due to its terrestrial origin.
-At the R$\approx$3000 spectral resolution, the $O_2$ absorption bands appear as a deep broad absorption line with and a forest of narrower lines at longer wavelength.
+The spectrum of Ikiiki exhibits three distinct absorption lines: the atmospheric oxygen A and B bands (around 761~nm and 687~nm, respectively), and H$\alpha$ (at approximately 656~nm).
+The absorption in the two oxygen bands is due to oxygen molecules in Earth's atmosphere and does not appear in the reference spectrum due to its terrestrial origin.
+At a spectral resolution of R$\approx$3000, the $O_2$ absorption bands appear as a deep broad absorption line with a forest of narrower lines at longer wavelengths.
 The H$\alpha$ absorption line originates from the cooler outer layers of the Ikiiki atmosphere, where neutral hydrogen atoms absorb photons emitted by the deeper, hotter layers at the energy level corresponding to the H$\alpha$ transition.